>> Top Black Friday Offers (Still Active) <<

 Disk Cloning FAQs

 This is not too much of a problem, however, as you will see further down in this guide where I have collated together some reviews of my favourite free disk cloning software titles.
-This means when you are ready to clone your existing hard disk containing a Windows 10 system, you can do so at very little or zero cost should you need to.
+This means when you are ready to clone your existing hard disk containing a Windows 10 or Windows 11 system, you can do so at very little or zero cost should you need to.

 SSD disk drives have become very popular in recent years due to the increased operating speed they provide as well as the continuously deceasing costs and larger capacities as the technology itself becomes ever more advanced.
-If you are currently running Windows 10 on an older style mechanical hard disk then I would strongly recommend looking into an SSD upgrade as soon as possible to help in obtaining a much smoother and faster Windows system!
+If you are currently running Windows 10 or 11 on an older style mechanical hard disk then I would strongly recommend looking into an SSD upgrade as soon as possible to help in obtaining a much smoother and faster Windows system.

-NB – Remember, although usually a longer process then direct disk-to-disk coning, making a disk image backup of a disk and then resorting this image to a secondary disk will provide the same net result as direct disk-to-disk cloning would have done!
+NB – Remember, although usually a longer process then direct disk-to-disk coning, making a disk image backup of a disk and then resorting this same image to a secondary disk will provide the same net result as direct disk-to-disk cloning would have otherwise done!

 Generally speaking, when cloning an existing (and working) system disk, everything on said disk will be copied across to the new disk meaning it will also be bootable by default.

-This means everything on an existing disk drive, including the operating system, all installed software applications, user documents plus any system configuration settings will also be copied across to the new disk during the cloning process as well.
+This means everything on an existing disk drive, including the operating system, any installed software applications, user documents plus any system configuration settings will also be copied across to the new disk during the cloning process as well.

 One possible exception to this rule is when the newly cloned disk is to then potentially be passed on to another person, recycled or otherwise sold. in such cases it might be wise to perform a secure wiping of the drive and all data upon it prior to commencing the disk cloning process.